-As shown below and as depicted on the GDP prepared by Urban Ltd., as the project civil engineer and landscape architect, and Lessard Design, Inc., as the project architect, dated December 2, 2024, the proposed development consists of two hundred seventy-six (276) apartments in two new multifamily buildings ("Building A" and "Building B") with interior courtyards for residents.
+As shown below and as depicted on the GDP prepared by Urban Ltd., as the project civil engineer and landscape architect, and Lessard Design, Inc., as the project architect, dated July 3, 2025, the proposed development consists of two hundred seventy-six (276) apartments in two new multifamily buildings ("Building A" and "Building B") with interior courtyards for residents.
 Building A has frontage on Chain Bridge Road and will be five stories, while Building B has frontage on University Drive and is four stores along the road and then five stores further back.
+The unit mix proposed is 28 studio units, 160 one-bedroom units and 88 two-bedroom units.